image-charts/documentation/docs/reference/chart-margin.md

 ---
+title: Chart Margin
-meta_description: "Learn how to customize your chart margin, from left, right, top or bottom."
+description: "Learn how to customize your chart margin, from left, right, top or bottom."
+sidebar_position: 11
 ---

+# Chart Margin

 You can specify the size of the chart's margins, in pixels.
 Margins are calculated inward from the specified chart size (chs); increasing the margin size does not increase the total chart size, but rather shrinks the chart area, if necessary.
 The chart margins include the axis labels.

 #### Syntax